aptivate/econsensusorg-webtest/README.md

+These pytest-based user interface tests are invoked locally to use:
-These selenium tests can be run against your local instance or against a hosted version of econsensus.
-Use selenium locally or saucelabs (www.saucelabs.org).
+1. local selenium and Firefox to test against a local or hosted instance of econsensus, or
+1. saucelabs.com to test against a hosted version of econsensus We can therefore use them to test:
+* a local instance of econsensus running via django dev server
+* econsensus.stage.aptivate.org from a development machine
+* econsensus.stage.aptivate.org via saucelabs (intended for
+invocation by Jenkins)

 Tests are currently only setup to run on Firefox.
 Edit conftest.py to change this.